Azure-Samples/storage-dotnet-resource-provider-getting-started/README.md

 author: lakasa-MSFT
 ---

-# Azure Storage : Storage Resource Provider
+# Getting Started with Azure Storage Resource Provider in .NET
 Demonstrates Basic Operations with Azure Storage Resource Provider

 ## About the code